 I love this treat, not only for its taste, but because it can be made in advance and is special enough for entertaining.

 You may absolutely use this recipe as a framework, switching the ice cream flavors and/or cookie and nut combination.
 Vanilla or peanut butter swirl ice cream rolled in chopped, lightly salted peanuts and drizzled with hot fudge is another favorite combination in our house.
 Or use Oreos on cookies and cream ice cream.
 Choose your favorites and create from there.

-When my older son tried this combination for the first time, he said proclaimed it to be one of his favorite all-time desserts!
-For me, this is actually a smart dessert because the pre-scooped balls ensure portion control!
+When my older son tried this combination for the first time, he said proclaimed it to be one of his favorite all-time desserts.
+For me, this is also a smart dessert because the pre-scooped balls ensure portion control!

 - 8 scoops vanilla ice cream